zlhen/fullstack-hy2020.github.io/src/content/9/en/part9c.md

 <!-- There is a lot of stuff to go through before you can even start the actual coding.
 When working with a real project, careful preparations support your development process to a great length, so take the time to create a good setting for yourself and your team so that in the long run everything runs smoothly. -->
 There is a lot of stuff to go through before you can start actual coding.
 When you are working with a real project, careful preparations support your development process a great deal.
-Take the time to create a good setting for yourself and your team so in the long run everything runs smoothly.
+Take the time to create a proper setting for yourself and your team, so in the long run, everything runs smoothly.

 ### Let there be code

 <!-- Now we can finally start coding!
 As always, we will at start create a ping-endpoint, just to make sure everything is working. -->
 Now we can finally start coding!
-As always, we start by creating a ping-endpoint, just to make sure everything is working.
+As always, we begin by creating a ping-endpoint, just to make sure everything is working.

 The contents of the <i>index.ts</i> file: